MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

 Chapter 2 details different categories of Noxious liquid substances under regulation 6.

-Regulation 8 details the need for different surveys for the ships carrying noxious liquid substances in bulk, followed by issuing and endorsing the certificate under Regulation 9.
-The duration and validity of the certificate are provided in Regulation 10.
+Regulation 8 details the need for different surveys for ships carrying noxious liquid substances in bulk.
+The certificate is issued and endorsed under Regulation 9.
+Regulation 10 provides the duration and validity of the certificate.

-Chapter 4 specifies the Design, Construction, arrangement, and equipment for ships carrying Noxious cargo in bulk under regulation 11, followed by Regulation 12, which provides the details of pumping, piping, unloading arrangement and slop tanks.
+Chapter 4 specifies the Design, Construction, arrangement, and equipment for ships carrying Noxious cargo in bulk under regulation 11.
+It is followed by Regulation 12, which provides the details of pumping, piping, unloading arrangements, and slop tanks.

-Regulations 14 and 15 provide the details of the Procedure and arrangement manual and the Cargo record book, which needs to be filled by the ships’ officers.
+Regulations 14 and 15 provide details of the Procedure and arrangement manual and the Cargo record book, which the ships’ officers must complete.

-Chapter 6, which consists of Regulation 16, describes the role of government and authorised parties such as port state control on measures of control to check, survey and assess the ships to carry the cargo under MARPOL Annex II.
+Chapter 6, which consists of Regulation 16, describes the role of government and authorised parties, such as port state control, in controlling measures to check, survey, and assess the ships carrying cargo under MARPOL Annex II.

 Related Read: A List of Inspections And Surveys Deck Officers On Ships Should Be Aware Of

-Chapter 7 deals with the Prevention of Pollution arising from an incident involving noxious liquid substances and consists of Regulation 17, giving the details of the Shipboard pollution emergency plan for noxious liquid substances.
+Chapter 7 deals with the prevention of pollution arising from an incident involving noxious liquid substances and consists of Regulation 17, which gives details of the Shipboard pollution emergency plan for noxious liquid substances.

 Related Read: IMO: Compensation Regime For Hazardous And Noxious Cargoes A Step Closer